catalystneuro/ODIN-23-summary-paper/paper.md

 All talks and ensuing discussions were recorded live and released publicly on the DANDI youtube page (https://www.youtube.com/@dandiarchive/playlists).

-[Question: What do we want to do in terms of speaker names and bibliographical references?]
+[Question: What do we want to do in terms of speaker names and bibliographical references?
+I've referenced when it seemed applicable, but mostly refer to project names and not the authors/creators.]

 1.1 New devices and high throughput acquisitions